yusifsalam/pathfinder_tira/Documentation/Usage.md

 # Requirements

 - node 14
-- yarn or npm (this project uses yarn, npm users will have to convert the yarn commands to corresponding npm ones)
+- yarn or npm (this project uses yarn, npm users will have to convert yarn commands to corresponding npm ones)

 # Getting started